 Werner Bargsten is a sculptor, film producer, and teacher who currently lives in Jersey City.
+He is best known for his abstract sculptures made of clay, resin and copper.
+He has been experimenting with clay as a medium for subconscious exploration for nearly 40 years.
 In the 1970s he co-operated Brant Lake Pottery in the Adirondacks where he specialized in slab-built pottery.
 He has taught Design & Sculpture at the Booker Magnet School in Sarasota, Florida, and operated ICBA inc. in New York City, producing special effects for commercials and films.

 Today, the artist initiates a dialogue and intentionally leaves the viewer with the last word.
 What we see in his pieces are a kind of three-dimensional abstract expressionist painting through sculpture, “a world hung upon a flat surface, attempting to break that surface.”
 This sometimes contained world holds our stories of love and mourning-- the desire to hold on, the urge to pull away and the awareness of both.
 We are drawn into a world of associations which are our own.